DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 change `core.disable_super_globals` to `false`, and flush the phpbb cache.

 ### jpgraph
-[jpgraph](http://jpgraph.net) version 4.3 is the minimum supported verison.
+[jpgraph](http://jpgraph.net) version 4.3 is the minimum supported version.

 ## Distro support
 These middleware components match the following major distribution releases: